Understanding the Federal Estate Tax and Its Changes

 What Is the Federal Estate Tax?

 The federal estate tax is a tax on the transfer of property when someone dies.
 It applies only to the value of an estate that exceeds a certain exemption amount (i.e., "the applicable exclusion amount") set by the federal government.
-In simple terms, it’s a tax on what you leave behind when you pass away—but only on the assets in excess of the applicable exclusion amount. ____________________________________________________
+In simple terms, it’s a tax on what you leave behind when you pass away—but only on the assets in excess of the applicable exclusion amount.

 Indiana does not have an estate tax.
+The state inheritance tax was repealed in 2013.

 What Was Going to Happen in 2026?